JerryShea/ea_scrape/README.md

 ea_scrape
 =========

-Scrape half-hourly smart meter data from Energy Australia's website to a CSV
+Scrape half-hourly smart meter data from Energy Australia's eWise website to a CSV

 Instructions
 ============

 download.sh to get html files downloaded and converted to (multiple) JSON files & (one) CSV

-upload.sh to upload data into postgreSQL

-plot.sh gnuplot the data
+  Usage: download.sh username password from(yyyy/mm/dd)